Laniakea-elixir-it/Documentation/admin_documentation/dashboard/overview.rst

 Home view
 ---------

 The home page tiles show the available applications.
 The goal of each tile is to quickly display each application, with its description and configuration button.
+Currently, the interface allows to pin three applications.

 .. figure:: img/overview/home.png
    :scale: 30 %